BroRooze14/Quality-Of-Life-Libraries_0_1/README.md

 ##Features
 * Adds a very simple way to store in a 2d grid.
 * Adds a random character generator.
-ASCI charecter 23 to 126.
+ASCII charecter 23 to 126.
 * Adds a random true or false generator.

 ##How To Use